Georgia (U.S. state): Fine and performing arts

+Films and literature

+Two movies, both set in Atlanta, won Oscars for Best Picture: Gone with the Wind (1939) and Driving Miss Daisy (1989).
+Other films set in Georgia include Deliverance (1972), Parental Guidance (2012), and Vacation (2015).

 Authors have grappled with Georgia's complex history.
 Popular novels related to this include Margaret Mitchell's Gone with the Wind, Olive Ann Burns' Cold Sassy Tree, and Alice Walker's The Color Purple.
 A number of noted authors, poets and playwrights have lived in Georgia, such as James Dickey, Flannery O'Connor, Sidney Lanier, Frank Yerby and Lewis Grizzard.

-Television

-Well-known television shows set in Atlanta include, from Tyler Perry Studios, House of Payne and Tyler Perry's Meet the Browns, The Real Housewives of Atlanta, the CBS sitcom Designing Women, Matlock, the popular AMC series The Walking Dead, FX comedy drama Atlanta, Lifetime's Drop Dead Diva, Rectify and numerous HGTV original productions.

-The Dukes of Hazzard, a 1980s TV show, was set in the fictional Hazzard County, Georgia.
-The first five episodes were shot on location in Conyers and Covington, Georgia as well as some locations in Atlanta.
-Production was then moved to Burbank, California.

-Also filmed in Georgia is The Vampire Diaries, using Covington as the setting for the fictional Mystic Falls.

 Music

 A number of notable musicians in various genres of popular music are from Georgia.
 Among them are Ray Charles (whose many hits include "Georgia on My Mind", now the official state song), and Gladys Knight (known for her Georgia-themed song, "Midnight Train to Georgia").

 Rock groups from Georgia include the Atlanta Rhythm Section, The Black Crowes, and The Allman Brothers.

 The city of Athens sparked an influential rock music scene in the 1980s and 1990s.
 Among the groups achieving their initial prominence there were R.E.M., Widespread Panic, and the B-52's.

 Since the 1990s, various hip-hop and R&B musicians have included top-selling artists such as Outkast, Usher, Ludacris, TLC, B.o.B., and Ciara.
 Atlanta is mentioned in a number of these artists' tracks, such as Usher's "A-Town Down" reference in his 2004 hit "Yeah!" (which also features Atlanta artists Lil Jon and Ludacris), Ludacris' "Welcome to Atlanta", Outkast's album "ATLiens", and B.o.B.'s multiple references to Decatur, Georgia, as in his hit song "Strange Clouds".